 Isha Sesay was born in England and at the age of seven moved with her family to her parents' homeland of Sierra Leone.
-At age sixteen she moved back to London to pursue her studies and ultimately matriculated to Trinity College, Cambridge, where she read English.
+At age sixteen she moved back to London to pursue her studies and ultimately matriculated to Trinity College, Cambridge.
 After graduating, she joined the BBC Networks as a researcher, then moved to Sky Sports News where she hosted Good Morning Sports Fans.

 Sesay played an integral role in CNN U.S. and CNN International's joint coverage of major events including the protests in Egypt, Japan’s nuclear reactor crisis, the Amanda Knox trial, the fall of Tripoli, and the royal wedding in London.
 She also reported on the deadly Ebola outbreak in West Africa and the death of Nelson Mandela.
 In 2014, Sesay broke the story of the kidnapping of 276 Nigerian schoolgirls by Boko Haram.
 Her team at CNN was recognized with a Peabody Award for coverage of the story, and Sesay received a Gracie Award for Outstanding Anchor.